mmondics/aiops-z/README.md

     This policy looks for alerts that match the tags `Value of:alert.summary` contains `KubeletHasDiskPressure`, or `Value of:alert.summary` contains `You will run out of disk space`.
 Alerts with either of these tags indicate that an OpenShift node is running out of ephemeral storage and will soon begin evicting pods.

-    The policy also stats what should happen when the policy finds a matching alert.
+    The policy also states what should happen when the policy finds a matching alert.
 In this case, it will promote the alert to an incident that will notify specific users responsible for fixing the issue, or potentially automatically run a runbook made up of one or more actions that have been defined in CP4AIOps.

 87. **Navigate to the "Runbooks" tab on the Automations page.**